isaacg1/isaacg1.github.io/project-ideas.md

 **Setting**: Markovian arrivals/markovian service systems.

 In my [RESET and MARC](/publications/#reset) paper, the MARC technique allows us to characterize the mean response time of systems with markovian service rates, if those service rate process is finite.
-See also my SNAPP talk (TODO: Link video once it's up), which is a cleaner presentation of the idea and focuses on markovian arrivals.
+See also my [SNAPP talk](https://www.youtube.com/watch?v=Zr6cf4p83AA), which is a cleaner presentation of the idea and focuses on markovian arrivals.

 The "finite modulation chain" assumption isn't really necessary - the actual assumptions needed are much more minor.
 In particular, we should be able to analyze systems like the N-system or Martin's system by thinking of the non-heavily-loaded server as a modulation process on the service rate of the main server.